daief/jugg/packages/jugg-plugin-lib/README.md

 ## notice

 - **All in TS** is recommended.
-But also can work with JS source, setting `"allowJs": true` & `"declaration": false` in `tsconfig.json`.
-In this way, you will get no declaration files.
+But also can work with JS source.
+But there will be no declaration files for js source.